K3MSB

 Heathkit DX-60B

-I was more than a little concerned about taking someone's Novice radios for obvious reasons, but after several conversations Ken said he was sure he wanted to give them to me – Thanks Ken!
+I was more than a little concerned about taking someone's Novice radios for obvious reasons, but after several conversations Ken said he was sure he wanted to give them to me.
+Thanks Ken!

 Ken recalled the DX-60B worked, but initial inspection showed there were issues with the transmitter.
 Numerous cut wires, unsoldered (or broken) connections, and new wires awaited under the chassis.
+We suspected some of the modifications were to enable the HB VFO, built by one of Ken's friends, to work with the transmitter.

-The front panel has a few cosmetic issues, the biggest of which was baked on tape residue between the Tune and Load controls.
+The front panel had a few cosmetic issues, the biggest of which was baked on tape residue between the Tune and Load controls.
 It took a lot of time and patience to get that tape residue off without damaging the front panel, and it turned out nicely!

 I decided to return the transmitter to stock configuration so began the process of removing non standard wiring, repairing solder connections and general repair/clean up.